jadecobra/python_tdd_exercises/source/classes/test_classes_attributes_methods.rst

   the terminal shows an :ref:`AttributeError`

-* and I change each assertion with the correct value until they all pass
+* and I change each assertion to the right value until they all pass

 ----